DevsparZeroGitHubUser/hello-world/READMEiOs.md

 <b>Description:</b>
 Callback function that provide results of the KBA Verification<br>
 <b>Parameters:</b>
-* totalCorrect : The number of correct answers submitted by the users.
+* totalCorrect : The number of correct answers submitted by the user.
 * errorMessage : Error passed from verifying answers.

 ### <a name="ErrorCode"></a> Possible Error Codes generated by SDKs